Transportation Technology: Definition & Examples

-What is Transportation Technology?
+What Is Transportation Technology?

 When you think of life-changing technological innovations in transportation, what comes to mind?
 Henry Ford’s Model T?
 Commercial airlines?
 What about hybrid cars?
 All those answers would be correct.
 The point is, these technologies completely upended the transportation sector’s status quo and have had lasting impacts on how we get around.

-Types of Transportation Technology
+Benefits of Transportation Technology

-Innovation in transportation technology is at an all-time high with creative solutions that are helping us get down the block, across the country or globe and even into outer space.
+Innovation in transportation technology is at an all-time high with creative solutions that are helping us get down the block, across the country and even into outer space.
 Check out some of the most groundbreaking modes of transportation below.

 The transportation technology garnering the most excitement right now is aerospace.
 Companies like SpaceX, Blue Origin and Virgin Galactic are battling it out to be the first company to offer commercial space flights.
 That’s right, you no longer have to be a NASA astronaut to live out your childhood dream of flying through outer space.